 This post contains affiliate links, see my disclosure policy for more information.

-Part of the reason I like using worksheets and other printables is because we don’t follow a curriculum but instead I follow my kids interests.
+Part of the reason I like using worksheets and other printables is that we don’t follow a curriculum but instead I follow my kids’ interests.
 So today they are interested in learning about Arctic animals but tomorrow they might be interested in and want to learn more about airplanes.

 Worksheets and Printables

 Where do you find your printables and worksheets?
 The first place I always go is TeachersPayTeachers.
 If I can’t find it there, then it just might not exist.
 It is a great resource for all teachers, public school and homeschool teachers too.